La Onda: 1968 Student Movement and the Tlatelolco Massacre

 Economic growth after World War II and the stability that ensued led to overall declines in poverty and inequality, but the "opportunities created for the middle sectors did not match their expectations and instead created a large population of upwardly mobile young people whose dreams and aspirations" grew faster than the Mexican economy.
 The younger generation was still inspired by foreign protests against rigid government regimes.
-Through literature, music, and art, Mexico's youth connected and amassed into a larger group that included students, peasants and industrial workers.
+Through literature, music, and art, Mexico's youth connected and formed a larger group that included students, peasants and industrial workers.
 They began to challenge the status quo and question authority, seeking self-expression and equality for all.
 Across Mexico, more and more universities got involved, students began to meet and address issues and hold rallies protesting world events and injustice in Mexico.
 As more and more campuses joined in, the government became uncomfortable and paranoid about the effect the students would have on Mexico's reputation.

 It began to monitor politically active students, but the more the government monitored students, the more they joined the cause.
 By late 1968, even some high schools and middle schools had joined the student movement.
 No longer was the younger generation fighting against conservative family values with rock and roll music, beatnik literature, and daring fashion.
 Now, the students were unifying and banding together in resentment of an authoritarian government.

 Mexico had been selected to host the 1968 Olympic Games, and the PRI were on high alert for student protests.
 They were not tolerant.
 Students played a key role in the democratization of the Mexican government; as police abuse became more and more prevalent, students began to feel that political upheaval was needed.
 On July 29, 1968, "students barricaded themselves inside their high school to protest police abuse" then "infantry troops used a bazooka to blast" into the school and "proceeded to beat and ultimately arrest one thousand students".
 This and many other cases of police abuse triggered an ultimate student protest on October 2, 1968.
 Internally, the 1968 student movement was linked to "the growing criticism of the Mexican Revolution that was particularly evident in the labor struggles of the 1950s and 1960s".
 The political movements of other countries and their success in changing legislation inspired the revolutionary youth.
 The Mexican youth thought that if they peacefully banded together and showed their support for their cause, the PRI might heed their demands.